elastic/rally-eventdata-track/README.md

 `md5` - This test uses a MD5 hash formatted as a hexadecimal string as document ID.

-`epoch_uuid` - This test uses an UUID string prefixed by the hexadecimal representation of an epoch timestamp.
+`epoch_uuid` - This test uses a UUID string prefixed by the hexadecimal representation of an epoch timestamp.
 This makes identifiers largely ordered over time, which can have a positive impact on indexing throughput.

-`epoch_md5` - This test uses an base64 encoded MD5 hash prefixed by the hexadecimal representation of an epoch timestamp.
+`epoch_md5` - This test uses a base64 encoded MD5 hash prefixed by the hexadecimal representation of an epoch timestamp.
 This makes identifiers largely ordered over time, which can have a positive impact on indexing throughput.

 `epoch_md5-10pct/60s` - This test uses the `epoch_md5` identifier described above, but simulates a portion of events arriving delayed by setting the timestamp to 60s (1 minute) in the past for 10% of events.